EMA committee favors approval of Livmarli for PFIC in EU

 The opinion from the EMA’s Committee for Medicinal Products for Human Use (CHMP) is forwarded to the European Commission, which has the authority to grant a license for marketing throughout Europe.
 A decision is expected later this year.

 Livmarli is currently approved in Europe for cholestatic pruritus, or itching, in people with Alagille syndrome, 2 months and older.
-In the U.S., it’s approved for cholestatic pruritus in people 3 months and older, with Alagille syndrome, and in those 5 and older with any type of PFIC, except type 2.
+In the U.S., it’s approved for cholestatic pruritus in people 3 months and older, with Alagille syndrome, and in those 5 and older with any type of PFIC.
+However, the therapy is not recommended for a subgroup of people with PFIC type 2 caused by certain mutations.

 “We are thrilled that, if approved by the European Commission, the PFIC community will have a treatment option that has been shown to significantly improve key liver health parameters starting from three months of age,” Chris Peetz, Mirum’s CEO, said in a company press release.